yrgo/yrgo.github.io/README.md

 # Yrgo

-Yrgo's GitHub Pages website.
+The GitHub Pages website for Yrgo developers.
 The site is built using GitHub Pages.
 Feel free to contribute!

 ## API